 Almonty has identified areas of operational improvement and has embarked on a plan to increase the recovery of tungsten concentrate from the Los Santos Project to industry standard through operational changes and enhancements to the milling circuit and improvements to the way in which ore is fed into the processing circuits.
 Results to date have been promising and the improvement in recoveries is on target.
+Optimization of the existing mill circuits has been completed with tungsten recovery rates currently running in the 57% range.
+Further operational improvements are underway with the addition of a hydrosizer that was added to the processing circuit in April 2012 that is expected to further increase the tungsten recovery rate and the planned addition of a flotation circuit are expected to improve the overall tungsten recovery rate to a minimum of 65%.
+The Company believes it is on track to achieve this targeted recovery rate by the end of calendar 2012.

 Management has also identified several opportunities to expand the Los Santos Project's potential and has begun an exploration campaign with the intent of converting measured and indicated mineral resources to proven and probable mineral reserves.
-The exploration campaign is targeting over 7,000 metres of drilling and Almonty intends to work with third party mining consultants to optimize the pit design based on the results of the drilling campaign.
-Almonty intends to perform sufficient drilling in order to support the completion of an updated National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant technical report prior to the end of calendar 2012.
-Almonty will provide updates on this and other initiatives as they progress.
+The exploration campaign is targeting over 7,000 metres of drilling per year over the next 4 years and Almonty is working with third party mining consultants to optimize the pit design based on the results of the drilling campaign.
+As at the date of this MD&A,